-- Review the Town's Zoning Ordinance to protect wetlands and make changes as necessary. - Protect soils, groundwater, and estuary from older and poorly working septic systems by exploring ways to increase the efficiency and effectiveness of Falmouth's sewer system ensuring wastewater meets all applicable environmental standards for the Presumpscot River Estuary. - Encourage and support citizen and regional efforts to decrease nonpoint source pollution flowing into Falmouth's bodies of water. - Guide growth and development towards land that has the capacity to absorb development without detrimental impacts to natural resources.
+- Review the Town's Zoning Ordinance to protect wetlands and streams and make changes as necessary. - Protect soils, groundwater, and estuary from older and poorly working septic systems by exploring ways to increase the efficiency and effectiveness of Falmouth's sewer system ensuring wastewater meets all applicable environmental standards for the Presumpscot River Estuary. - Encourage and support citizen and regional efforts to decrease nonpoint source pollution flowing into Falmouth's bodies of water, including inland water resources and marine habitats. - Guide growth and development towards land that has the capacity to absorb development without detrimental impacts to natural resources.